jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 ### \[HQ] Farseer

 | NAME                     | PTS |  M | CB | MS | BS | S | T | W | A | I |  N | Sv | Base
 |--------------------------|-----|----|----|----|----|---|---|---|---|---|----|----|------
 | Farseer                  | 120 | 7" | 4" |  6 |  9 | 3 | 3 | 4 | 2 | 7 | 11 | 6+ | 25mm

-A Farseer is a single model armed with a shuriken pistol and a witchblade.
+A Farseer is a single model armed with a Shuriken pistol and a Witchblade.

 **FACTION KEYWORDS:** AELDARI, ASURYANI, WARHOST, \<CRAFTWORLD\>